alamgirqazi/blog/listofbooks.md

 Rating 10/10

-Excellent read.
+This book is a top 5 favourite of most of my mentors and now I know why.
+A breathtaking and a magnificient read.
+Everything about this book is perfect.
 See my reading-notes [How to Win Friends and Infuence People - Dale Carnegie](https://alamgirqazi.github.io/blog/HowToWinFriendsandInfluencePeople)
 <hr>

 <br/>